-The NeDNR is developing a series of interactive applications about water.
-Please click on the links below to load the applications.
+The NeDNR is developing a series of interactive applications about water, called Stream Simulations.
+Please click on the links below to load the Stream Simulations.

-In this application, you can explore some interactions between surface water and groundwater to answer the following questions:
+In this simulation, you can explore some interactions between surface water and groundwater to answer the following questions:

 - How do the relative positions of the water table and stream level affect the direction of flow and rate of interaction between the stream and the aquifer?